youMetTem/LJvsHardSphereSimulationModel/README.md

 To statistically validate that a molecular dynamic simulation is accurate, the distribution of particle speeds from the simulation is compared against the theoretical *Maxwell-Boltzmann Distribution*.

 ### The Hard-Sphere Model
 The Hard-Sphere model describes a system of particles that interact only through perfect collisions.
+As demonstrated in my [previous work](https://github.com/youMetTem/NumericalMBPDFreconSimulation).
 The interaction potential $V(r)$ is discontinous:

 $$
 V_{Hard-Sphere}(r) =